bitcart/bitcart-sdk/examples/atomic_tipbot/README.md

 Code is formatted using autopep8, checked with pylint.
 Below are some comments regarding what is what.

-### Bitcart
+### BitcartCC

-Bitcart is main in this example, it is used for all bot functions(generate invoice, wait for invoice payment, withdraw, etc.)
+BitcartCC is main in this example, it is used for all bot functions(generate invoice, wait for invoice payment, withdraw, etc.)

-[Bitcart Python SDK](https://pypi.org/project/bitcart) is used to make bitcart usage easy.
-It internally connects to bitcart daemon.
+[BitcartCC Python SDK](https://pypi.org/project/bitcart) is used to make BitcartCC usage easy.
+It internally connects to BitcartCC daemon.

-Look at # bitcart: comments in code to find things related to bitcart.
+Look at # bitcart: comments in code to find things related to BitcartCC.
 As you can see, it is quite simple, but let's recap it.

-To use any coins you need, simply import them from bitcart, in case of bitcoin:
+To use any coins you need, simply import them from `bitcart`, in case of bitcoin:

 `from bitcart import BTC`